vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

 ```

 At this point we're about ready to start our first run.
-Here we can see the bot will simply loop and each second will load the latest prices, convert them to floating point numbers using the market information then output them to the screen.
+Here you can see the bot will simply loop and each second will load the latest prices, convert them to floating point numbers using the market information then output them to the screen.
 Our second version will be smarter however for now we will just confirm that everything is set up as we would expect.

 Run the program by ensuring you have activated the `venv` as covered above then running `python -m main` from within the root folder of your project.
-If all is well you will see an output once a second of the best prices on your chosen market, if not go back and ensure you've successfully completed all the steps above.
+If all is well you will see an output once per second of the best prices on your chosen market, if not go back and ensure you've successfully completed all the steps above.

 Kill the program using `Ctrl+C` \ `^ + C` and continue on to the next section

-### Placing Some Orders
+### Placing some orders

-Now that we have our connection up and running it is time to place some orders, and make sure our risk doesn't grow too large.
+Now that the connection is up and running, it is time to place some orders, and make sure your risk doesn't grow too large.
 To do this, we'll first need some code to interact with the Vega wallet service.
 Update `wallet.py` to contain the following:

 ```python
 import requests